OSGeo/gdal/src/install.rst

 Conda installation
 ++++++++++++++++++

-If you already have a Conda installation, skip this paragraph, although you can install a separate Miniforge3 instance for the purpose of this workshop, to avoid any interference with your existing Conda installation.
+If you already have a Conda installation, you can skip this paragraph.
+However, installing a separate Miniforge3 instance for this workshop is recommended to avoid any interference with your existing Conda installation.
 It will also allow you to use the launcher script described in the next section without modification.

 Download the Miniforge3 installer at https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Windows-x86_64.exe